 PRS Women for Music Foundation: Women Make Music: Women Make Music supports the development of outstanding women songwriters and composers of all genres and backgrounds at different stages of their career.
 The fund can support projects by women songwriters, composers, artists, bands and performers who are writing their own music.

 Note: More fundraising and grant information/resources will be available soon.

-Note: More news sources on gender in music will be available soon.
+Note: More women in music news sources will be available soon.

 Academic Resources, Studies, Research on Women in the Music Industry: